-A Request for Information register will be maintained by the Chief Executive Officer and available for inspection by the public upon request.
+A Request for Information Register will be maintained by the Chief Executive Officer and available for inspection by the public upon request:

-- The Register will be a public document that records all requests relating to electoral matters, routine, and non-routine requests for information by Councillors and election candidates and a summary of the response provided. - Council officers are required to discuss requests for information by Councillors and candidates with their Manager to determine an appropriate response prior to providing the information (or declining to provide the information). - Managers are responsible for ensuring all requests are logged onto the Register. - Requests for information that require significant resources to be devoted to a response, or which might be perceived to support an election campaign, will be referred to the Chief Executive Officer or delegate. - The Register will be published on Council's website for the duration of the election period, including a summary of response and/or link to any requested public document.
+The Register will be a public document that records all requests relating to electoral matters, routine and non-routine requests for information by Councillors and candidates and a summary of the responses provided.

+- Council staff are required to discuss requests for information by Councillors and candidates with their Manager to determine an appropriate response prior to providing or declining to provide the information. - Managers are responsible for ensuring all requests are logged onto the Register. - Requests for information that require significant resources to be devoted to a response, or which might be perceived to support a candidate, will be referred to the Chief Executive Officer or their delegate. - The Register will be published on Council's website for the duration of the election period, including a summary of responses and/or link to any requested public document.